 Is It Safe for Americans to Travel to New Zealand?

 This country is a very safe place to visit.
 Ranked second in the 2017 Global Peace Index and with low crime rates, it’s considered safe for Americans to visit.

 There were over 350,000 US visitors to the country as of 2018, with most flying into Auckland airport, making it a popular tourist destination for US travellers.

 What Should I Know Before Travelling to New Zealand?

 Most of The Lord of the Rings and Hobbit films were filmed in areas of the country, with Hobbit holes and filming locations available to visit.

 Full Information on How to Apply for a Visa for New Zealand

 For US citizens and citizens of the 60 countries who are part of the waiver program, you simply fill in a form online, ensure you have a passport valid for 3 months after your entry date, pay a fee and print out your document.

-For more information, please visit our New Zealand eTA page for further details about the New Zealand eVisa.
+For more information, please visit our page about the New Zealand eTA for further details about the New Zealand eVisa.
 You can also learn more about visiting this country ahead of your trip by clicking this link.